 “Your grace,” Llarimar said, his voice hesitant, “are you certain you want to do this?”

 Lightsong crouched down, peeking through the bushes toward Mercystar’s palace.
 Most of the windows were dark.
-That was a good.
+That was good.
 However, she still had a number of guards patrolling the palace.
 She was afraid of another break in.

 And rightly so.